ElenaChes/Express-Js--URL-shortener/README.md

 ## Refreshing app's database

 To refresh the database the `rb` parameter has to be equal to `<key>`.<br>

+> [!IMPORTANT]
-Note that if accessed via the API, the database gets refreshed automatically, this action is only necessary if the database was updated manually via MongoDB.
+> If accessed via the API, the database gets refreshed automatically, this action is only necessary if the database was updated manually via MongoDB.

 ### act=refresh